rust-lang/rustc-perf/collector/benchmarks/README.md

       --id Test --profiles=Check --scenarios=IncrPatched
       --include=$NEW_BENCHMARK`
   - Add the new entry to `collector/benchmarks/README.md`.
+  - `git add` the `Cargo.lock` file, if it's not already part of the benchmark's committed code.
 - Consider the benchmarking time for the benchmark.
   - First, measure the entire compilation time with something like this, by doing this within the benchmark directory is good: